 I’ve done all.
 Then I shifted gears.
 I found a bit more happiness in music and culture because that’s what I know.
 It’s also very interesting when people start stalking your Facebook profiles to get a write-up.
 It was cool.
 But it wasn’t until I moved into social media that I learned about drudging.

 Social media is cumbersome.
 Most of my jobs have entailed me being really hands-on, but if I had the choice, I’d much rather tell other people what to do.
-I don’t appreciated being messaged at 12 am about posting on my weekends (that I’m not getting paid for).
+I don’t appreciate being messaged at 12 am about posting on my weekends (that I’m not getting paid for).
 I don’t appreciate being seen as the bad guy because I’m trying to help that TV personality get more interactions through Facebook live.
 But I do love sneakers.
-I am hip hop.
-I am culture.
+I am hip-hop.
+I am cultured.
 And I certainly appreciate VR.

 VR X Sneakers x Hip Hop = Wins

 So, in my ideal world, I’d combine the two with a simple concept: A VR sneaker store.
 I’m sure they exist.
 A lot of brands are delving into experiential pop-ups and all of that.
 But I just want a sneaker store with a sneaker arcade.
 And I want it to be in Texas.